The second trial between Donald Trump and E. Jean Carroll began Tuesday. Here's what to know.

 The trial in Manhattan is expected to last two to three days, with a fourth day possible if Trump decides to testify late in the proceedings.
 Although he is not required to, Trump attended the proceedings on Tuesday, despite not appearing at the previous trial in the same courtroom last May.

-On Sunday, Kaplan offered to delay the end of the trial to allow Trump to testify on Jan.
+On Sunday, the judge offered to delay the end of the trial to allow Trump to testify on Jan.
 22, the day before the New Hampshire primary.

 During the trial, Carroll's team will show much of the same evidence, and even call some of the same witnesses, from the first trial last May.
 The jury will likely hear from friends whom she initially told about the assault and two other women who have claimed to be sexually assaulted by Trump in a similar manner.
 The defense has also said they intend to mention the infamous Access Hollywood tape and portions of Trump's pretrial deposition.